 Malaysia continues to be shut down for international tourism.
 The Conditional Movement Control Order (CMCO) that heavily restricts internal traveling ends on December 6, but extensions or new orders have not been announced as of today.

 October – Update

 Though officials have toyed with partial reopening plans, Malaysia remains closed to foreign travelers.
 Residents and medical professionals can obtain special entry visas.

-Keen to jump-start its all-important tourism economy, the country is hoping to reopen its borders to holiday travelers on October 1, but guests would be required to pass a COVID-19 test at the airport and then quarantine for two weeks on Phuket Island.
-If they test negative after those 14 days, they’re free to travel throughout the country.
+Keen to jump-start its all-important tourism economy, the country was hoping to reopen its borders to holiday travelers on October 1.
+Guests were to pass a COVID-19 test at the airport and then quarantine for two weeks on Phuket Island.
+This, however, was not possible.

 Myanmar’s curve remained relatively flat until September when cases skyrocketed.
 Nearly all flights are canceled until September 30, plus the country currently observes a curfew.
 Foreign nationals in the country are urged to find passage on a relief flight out. (source)